harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/trellis-score.md

 Leadership and collaboration measures developer teamwork and contribution to peer reviews.
 This is calculated from the following four metrics:

-* **Number of PRs approved per month:** This number represents how many PRs a user approved within the last 30 days.
+* **Number of PRs approved per month:** This number represents how many PRs a developer approved within the last 30 days.
 The recommended number of approved PRs is between 2 and 7.
-* **Number of PRs commented on per month:** This number represents how many PRs a user commented on in the last 30 days.
+* **Number of PRs commented on per month:** This number represents how many PRs a developer commented on in the last 30 days.
 The typical range for this value is between 2 and 7 PRs per month.
 * **Average Response Time for PR approvals:** This is the average time taken to approve another developer's PR.
 The industry standard for an PR approval time is between 0.75 and 2 days.
-* **Average Response Time for PR comments:** This is the average time taken for the developer to add review comments on a PR.
+* **Average Response Time for PR comments:** This is the average time taken for a developer to add review comments on a PR.
 The industry standard for a responding to a PR comment is between 0.75 and 1.5 days.